An early shingles rash will typically look like flat areas of discolored skin. Symptoms usually change depending on the stage of shingles.

 Pedro Merino/Stocksy

 The symptoms of shingles tend to come in stages.
-Initially, a person may experience:

 Atypical skin sensations

 Before the rash appears, people may feel pain, itching, or tingling on the skin.
-This can happen several days or at least 48 hours before the rash appears.
+This can happen at least 48 hours before the rash appears.
+The pain can be mild or intense.

-People may also experience the following:
+People may also experience:

-Doctors may call this the pre-eruptive stage of shingles.
+Doctors may call this the preeruptive stage of shingles.

 When the rash does appear, it may show as macules and eventually become vesicles.
+Macules are flat, discolored areas of skin that can resemble a burn.
+They may appear differently depending on a person’s skin tone.

 Early macule rash